-Social media is an important tool for you as a member of staff involved in communication activities for an MP / prospective parliamentary candidate, enabling you to communicate and engage with constituents and key stakeholders.
+Social media is an important tool for you as an MP / prospective parliamentary candidate, enabling you to communicate and engage with your constituents and key stakeholders.

-This online safety toolkit aims to support you in using it as safely as possible and in knowing what to do and where to go if you or your colleagues experience any online abuse.
+This online safety toolkit aims to support you in using it as safely as possible and in knowing what to do and where to go if you experience any online abuse.

-It has the benefit of enabling you to share key messages and updates on your MP or prospective parliamentary candidate's work without the need to go through a gatekeeper such as a journalist.
-It also enables you to respond directly to any questions which constituents may have.
+It has the benefit of enabling you to share key messages and updates on your work without the need to go through a gatekeeper such as a journalist.
+It also enables you to respond directly to any questions your constituents may have.